Wal8800/wal8800.github.io/docs/_posts/2023-02-11-how-to-write-plain-code.markdown

 **Strike out useless words**

-Sometimes sentence are padded with repetitive words and ideas.
-For example, from the book, "The cheque that was received from Classic Assurance was received on 13 January". "was received" are repeated so we can get rid of one of them and the examples becomes "The cheque from Classic Assurance came on 13 January".
+Remove repetitive words and unnecessary courteous phrase in the sentence.
+For example, from the book, "The cheque that was received from Classic Assurance was received on 13 January". "was received" are repeated so we can get remove one of them and the example becomes "The cheque from Classic Assurance came on 13 January".

 **Prune the dead wood, grafting on the vigorous**